kristinriebe/provenance-rave/readme-implementation-notes.md

         + (but cannot know, which entities are used outside of act. flow and which not! => Have to assume that they all are important.)
     - graphical view: choose viewLevel, show/hide details inside activityFlow,
         + properly show relations via plan for W3C representation
-    - add activityflow to provn-renderer as well

-* Implement bundles for grouping provenance records (and also for prov. of prov.) -- could use a new bundle class (model), temporarily create a bundle-thing with list of activities, entities, agents etc. and then create a bundle serializer.
+* implement bundles for grouping provenance records (and also for prov. of prov.) -- could use a new bundle class (model), temporarily create a bundle-thing with list of activities, entities, agents etc. and then create a bundle serializer.
 * add prov-namespace in the renderer after all?
-I.e. serializer just deals with renaming and restructuring, renderer adds namespaces and omits null-fields; it may be better to expose the real underlying data as the REST API, i.e. using the non-namespaced and not renamed fields.
+I.e. serializer just deals with renaming and restructuring, renderer adds namespaces and omits null-fields; it may be better to expose the real underlying data via the REST API, i.e. using the non-namespaced and not renamed fields.
+* implement multiple ids in provdalform

 ### Question:
 * Follow provenance of hadMember and hadStep relations for children?
 Or just for the parents?